Belouis Some

-Belouis Some (born Neville Keighley; 12 December 1959) is a British singer, songwriter and musician.
+Belouis Some (pronounced BLOO-ee-_-SUM; born Neville Keighley; 12 December 1959) is a British singer, songwriter and musician.
 He had UK and worldwide hits in the 1980s with "Some People", "Imagination" and "Round, Round", the latter being featured on the soundtrack for the John Hughes film Pretty in Pink.

-"Some People" and "Imagination" charted on the U.S. Billboard Hot 100 in 1985.

 Early life

 Neville Keighley grew up in Forest Hill, south London.
 He started playing guitar and writing songs while at school (Dulwich Prep London and Royal Russell School).
 After leaving school in 1978, Keighley spent several years developing his songwriting, recording demos and playing London pubs and clubs.

 Career

 Keighley's first release was "Lose It to You" on The Cue Record Label in 1981 under the name Nevil Rowe.
 This record was produced at Crescent Studios, Bath, by David Lord and Darren Hatch, later of the Italo disco group My Mine.
 Roland Orzabal and Curt Smith from the band Graduate, later Tears for Fears, played on the recording with Manny Elias on drums.

 In 1982, Keighley formed his first band and started performing live gigs in and around London under the new name Belouis Some.
+He chose the name Belouis Some because he thought his given name was "very un-rock and roll" and he wanted a name that was ambiguous, given that he was a solo artist at a time when being a solo artist wasn't fashionable, and was performing live with a band at the time.
+He came up with "the Belouis something band", inspired by the song "Louie Louie" (popular at the time due to the film The Blues Brothers), but with the pressure of promoting scheduled gigs he ran out of time to find a second name to replace "something" so settled on Some.
 The lineup included guitarist Scott Taylor who later became a founding member of Then Jerico and on keyboards Phil Harrison from the Korgis.
 Belouis Some played numerous gigs the following year with his band developing his songs and musical style and after a gig at The Embassy Club, Old Bond Street in the summer of 1983, Belouis Some signed to Tritec Music owned by Paul and Michael Berrow, who at the time managed Duran Duran.

 In October 1983, Some was signed to Parlophone by EMI's David Ambrose.
 The single "Target Practice" was released in spring 1984, his first single on a major label.
 To promote the release, Some supported Nik Kershaw on Kershaw's Human Racing UK tour in 1984.

 In 1985, a new version of "Target Practice" was recorded and produced by Steve Thompson and Michael Barbiero; this new track was included on Some's first album and also later released as a single.